3mdeb/news-and-ideas/post.md

 details are common.
-Most likely we get fully initialized address space with all dynamically linked libraries already loaded (except those loaded in the code of course), RSP in the rightlocation, etc. Command parameters are likely to be placed on the stack, however, it's arrangement may differ.
+Most likely we get fully initialized address space with all dynamically linked libraries already loaded (except those loaded in the code of course), RSP in the right location, etc. Command parameters are likely to be placed on the stack, however, it's arrangement may differ.

 For example in 64-bit Linux RSP would initially point at